 1 tablespoon pecan oil (may use olive oil or vegetable oil, but a friend shared pecan oil with me and I love the light, silky texture and delicate flavor for this recipe)

-4 cups fresh, tender tops lambsquarters
+4 cups fresh, tender tops lambs

 1/4 cup diced sweet onion